I-3-0-88.Section 504 of the Rehabilitation Act of 1973

 C. Documenting Accommodation Requests

-iAccommodate is an intranet application used to record and report accommodation requests (including standard accommodations and SNO) and, when applicable, to refer non-standard accommodation requests to the Center for Section 504 Compliance (Center).
+iAccommodate is an intranet application used to record and report accommodation requests (including standard accommodations and SNO) and, when applicable, to refer non-standard accommodation requests to the Center for Accomodations & Disability Services (Center).

 2. Handling New Requests for Accommodation